gridstack/gridstack.js/doc/README.md

 - `disableDrag` - disallows dragging of widgets (default: `false`).
 - `disableOneColumnMode` - Prevents the grid container from being displayed in "one column mode", even when the container's width is smaller than the value of oneColumnSize (default value of oneColumnSize is 768px).
 By default, this option is set to "false".
 - `disableResize` - disallows resizing of widgets (default: `false`).
-- `dragIn` - specify the class of items that can be dragged into grids
-  * example: `dragIn: '.newWidget'`.
-  * **Note**: if you have multiple grids, it's best to call `GridStack.setupDragIn()` with same params as it only need to be done once.
-- `dragInOptions` - options for items that can be dragged into grids - see `DDDragInOpt`
-  * example `dragInOptions: { appendTo: 'body', helper: 'clone', handle: '.grid-stack-item-content' }`
-  * **Note**: if you have multiple grids, it's best to call `GridStack.setupDragIn()` with same params as it only need to be done once.
-  * **Note2**: instead of 'clone' you can also pass your own function (get passed the event).
 - `draggable` - allows to override draggable options - see `DDDragOpt`. (default: `{handle: '.grid-stack-item-content', appendTo: 'body', scroll: true}`)
 - `dragOut` to let user drag nested grid items out of a parent or not (default false) See [example](http://gridstackjs.com/demo/nested.html)
 - `engineClass` - the type of engine to create (so you can subclass) default to GridStackEngine